abhishek-kumar-code/Redfish_Public/Specification.md

 To avoid namespace collisions with current or future standard Redfish schema files, 3rd parties defining Redfish schemas should prepend an organization name to the Namespace as the file name.
 For example, "ContosoDisk_v1.xml" or "ContosoDisk.v1.0.4.json".

-#### Programmatic access to schema or registry files
+#### Programmatic access to schema, registry, or profile files

 Programs may access the Schema Repository using the redfish.dmtf.org/schemas/v1 durable URL, as this folder will contain each released version of each schema.
 Registries may be accessed in the same manner from the redfish.dmtf.org/registries/v1 durable URL.
-Programs incorporating schema or registry usage should implement a local cache to reduce latency, program requirements for Internet access and undue traffic burden on the DMTF website.
+Profiles   Programs incorporating remote repository access should implement a local cache to reduce latency, program requirements for Internet access and undue traffic burden on the DMTF website.